-In the judgment of the dean of students, a student may be involuntarily withdrawn from the University for non-academic reasons when it is determined that the student has demonstrated behavior that:
+In the judgment of the vice president for student affairs, a student may be involuntarily withdrawn from the University when it is determined that the student has demonstrated behavior that:

 - Interferes with the rights of other members of the University community or with the exercise of any proper activities or functions of the University or its personnel.

-The transcript of students who is subject to non-academic withdrawal from the University will show the following:
+The transcript of students who are subject to involuntary withdrawal from the University will show the following:

 - Considering all sessions within the semester in which the non-academic withdrawal occurs, if the date of withdrawal from the University is prior to the close of business on the drop/add deadline for one or more courses in which the student is enrolled, then no such course will be listed on the student’s transcript.

-A student who is the subject of a non-academic withdrawal is not permitted to return to Oglethorpe anymore that semester.
-The student may return to the University the following semester unless more time away is required.
-The student must re-apply to the University in order to return; please see the policy on readmission in Sec.
-6.24.5.
+A student who is the subject of an involuntary withdrawal will receive written information about options to return to the University once the behavioral concerns have been resolved.
+In general, the student must re-apply to the University in order to return; please see the policy on readmission in Sec.
+6.24.6.

-Some of the financial and financial aid implications of being subjected to a non-academic withdrawal from the University are detailed in Sec.
+Students are responsible for the financial and financial aid implications of being subjected to an involuntary withdrawal from the University, as detailed in part in Sec.
 5.17.